bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 256

-Functions don't even require names at all, as when they're assigned to array elements:
+Functions don’t even require names at all, as when they’re assigned to array elements:

 `let a = [x => x*x, 20];`